iu-parfunc/lvars/README.md

 cpu time: 22 real time: 22 gc time: 0
 Running test suite with small-step-fast-rr...All 17 tests passed. cpu time: 307 real time: 309 gc time: 0
-Running test suite with small-step-base-rr...All 17 tests passed. cpu time: 1004 real time: 1012 gc time: 66
+Running test suite with small-step-slow-rr...All 17 tests passed. cpu time: 1004 real time: 1012 gc time: 66
 Running slow test suite with small-step-fast-rr...One test passed. cpu time: 320 real time: 324 gc time: 15
-Running slow test suite with small-step-base-rr...One test passed. cpu time: 1010991 real time: 1022071 gc time: 13267
+Running slow test suite with small-step-slow-rr...One test passed. cpu time: 1010991 real time: 1022071 gc time: 13267
 ```

 The slow test takes several orders of magnitude longer when run with
-`small-step-base-rr` than with `small-step-fast-rr`.
+`small-step-slow-rr` than with `small-step-fast-rr`.
 (Those numbers
 are in milliseconds -- so the slow test is taking about 17 minutes!)
 Stepping through the test manually using `traces` finds 64 terms for
 the slow version, and 15 for the fast version.